- Role-based, attribute-based, & just-in-time access to infrastructure

 Two of the most important questions in security are: who accessed what, and when did they access it?
 If you have any Linux or Unix machines, you’ll likely find answers in the sshd log. sshd is the Secure Shell Daemon, which allows remote access to the system.
 In this article, we’ll look at how to view ssh logs.

-Most Linux systems these days ship with systemd, including Ubuntu, Amazon Linux 2, and CentOS.
+Most Linux systems these days ship with systemd, including Ubuntu, Debian, Amazon Linux 2, and CentOS.
 On these systems, you can view logs via the journalctl command.
 In our case, we’re interested in the ssh unit:

 $ journalctl -u ssh